grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 I assume that your Linux computer has a Local Area Network (LAN) connection via wifi, ethernet cable, etc to a local network switch or hub.
 In my case I was using a laptop connected via wifi to my home ADSL router with built in ethernet/wifi switch.
-The Linux computer IP address 192.168.10.6
+The Linux computer has IP address 192.168.10.6

 I assume that your Android device has a wifi connection to the same local network switch or hub.
 I assume that via this wifi or other